-Virginia recently enacted a package of strong gun safety laws, but there remains much more the state should do to protect children and adults alike from gun violence.
+In 2021, Virginia enacted a strong package of strong gun safety laws, but there remains much more the state should do to protect its communities from gun violence.

 What Virginia Does Well